bigeasy/rescue/README.md

-Recover Cadence step based on specific error property.
+Catch or rethrow a Cadence exception based on a specific error property.